andybyers21/Updated-Portfolio/content/resume/ABresume.md

 ---

-> I'm a web developer who likes to code in Python and Golang.
-I like to
-> iterate quickly, a sticker for writing succinct, understandable code.
-I
-> try to have a product mindset and understand creating value, not features.
-> APM qualified with a background in project management and startups.
-> I am not married to any coding language or technology, choosing the right
-> tools for the job.
+I’m a web developer who likes to code in Python and Golang.
+I like to iterate quickly, a sticker for writing succinct, understandable code.
+I aim to have a product mindset and understand creating value, not features.
+APM qualified with a background in project management and startups.
+I am not married to any coding language or technology, choosing the right tools for the job.
 A proponent of open source software and open sourced thinking.

 ---

-## Technical Experience
+## Work Experience

-### FREELANCE DEVELOPER: Jan 2020 - Present
+### FREELANCE DEVELOPER: Maykind.com, Jan 2020 - Present

-Currently freelancing in the web development space producing tools and websites for SME's.
+Freelancing in the web development space producing tools and websites for SME’s.
+Including project management, time management and financial management.

-- Process timesheets to produce wage reports using Python automation tools and basic data engineering techniques using Pandas and Jupyter Notebook
+- Process client time-sheets to produce wage reports using Python automation tools and basic data engineering techniques with Pandas and Jupyter Notebook.
+- Developing company documentation and compiling into a Hugo document management system.
 - Monitor corporate internet connection and report dropouts.
 - Delivering static websites for local business using HTML, CSS, Hugo, Jekyll and Bootstrap.
-- A JavaScript bug tracker \(CRUD application in the browser).
+- A JavaScript bug tracker (CRUD application in the browser).
 - Working with MySQL and MongoDB databases.
 - Linux basic sysadmin tasks.
 - Comfortable in and a preference for working in the command line.
-- Git and GitHub for version control.
+- Git and GitHub for version contol.
 - Deploying projects to the web using the JAMstack, Netlify, Heroku and GitHub Pages.

 ### WALL OF TEXT: February 2021 - Present